American Made (film): Plot

 Seal makes so much money he buries it in suitcases in the backyard.
-Seal's freeloading brother-in-law JB moves in, needing a job.
-Eventually, he starts stealing money from the Seals and is arrested after Sheriff Joe Downing catches him with a briefcase full of laundered cash.
-With JB out on bail, Seal gives him money and a plane ticket to Bora Bora and tells him to get lost for his safety.
+Seal's freeloading, unemployed brother-in-law JB moves in.
+JB starts stealing money and is arrested with a briefcase full of cash.

+With JB out on bail, Seal gives him money and a plane ticket to Bora Bora for his safety.
 JB demands weekly cash and insults Lucy.
-As Barry chases after him, JB is killed in his car by a bomb placed by the Medellín Cartel, who had previously promised to "take care" of the JB problem.
+As Seal chases after him, JB is killed by a car bomb placed by the Medellín Cartel, who had previously promised to "take care" of the JB problem.

-The FBI soon catches wind of the sudden exuberance on the streets of Mena, not helped by JB's reckless spending, and eventually, the CIA shuts the program down and abandons Seal, who is arrested by the FBI, DEA, ATF and Arkansas State Police simultaneously.
+The FBI catches wind of the sudden exuberance on the streets of Mena, not helped by JB's reckless spending.
+Eventually, the CIA shuts down the program and abandons Seal, who is arrested by the FBI, DEA, ATF and Arkansas State Police simultaneously.

 Seal escapes prosecution by making a deal with the White House, which wants evidence of the Sandinistas being drug traffickers.
-They ask Seal to get photos that tie the Medellín Cartel to the Nicaraguan Sandinistas.
-Seal manages to get the pictures, but the White House releases them as propaganda against the Sandinistas.
-Seal is prominently shown in the pictures, which leads to his indictment by the crusading state attorney general, and the cartel plotting revenge.
+They ask him to get photos that tie the Medellín Cartel to the Nicaraguan Sandinistas.
+Seal manages to get them, but the White House releases them as propaganda against the Sandinistas.
+Seal is prominently shown in the pictures, which leads to his indictment by the crusading state attorney general and the cartel plotting revenge.

 Seal is convicted but sentenced to only 1,000 hours of community service.
-Moving from motel to motel making video recordings of his experiences, Seal fears an explosion anytime he starts his car.
-As his community service is performed at the same Salvation Army building every night, Seal cannot hide from the cartel and is shot dead by assassins.
-The CIA destroys all evidence connecting them to Seal.
-After Seal is dead, the CIA continues smuggling, instead using Iran to get guns to the Contras, as proposed by Schafer.
+Moving from motel to motel making video recordings detailing his experiences, Seal expects an explosion any time he starts his car.
+As his community service is performed at the same Salvation Army building every night, Seal cannot hide from the cartel and is shot dead by an assassin.
+The CIA destroys all evidence connecting them to Seal and continues smuggling, instead using Iran to get guns to the Contras, as proposed by Schafer.